raireyouja/Entrust/README.md

  100%    453 (longest request)
 ```

-3- Implementation of an HTTP server in Go (httpserver) and Comparasion of results:
+3- Implementation of an HTTP server in Go (httpserver) and comparison of results:
 the program is under the name : httpServer
 Load testing our Go http server using the following parameters:
 ```